xiaolinlu/mj-famous/README.md

 mj-famous
 =========

-Meteor package for common-js version of famo.us.
+Meteor package for common-js version of famo.us from https://github.com/aelr/famous-commonjs.git.
 All classes are available in namespace `famous`.

     famous = {